Course Outline

 • Formal methods for testing multithreaded applications

-• Dependent threads (Saga pattern)
+• Dependent threads (Sagi pattern)

-• Avoiding competition in access to data
+• Avoiding data access contention

-• Controlled stopping and interruption of the thread
+• Controlled thread stopping and interruption

 • Interrupting blocking calls

-• Interrupting tasks when the application ends
+• Interrupting tasks during application shutdown

-• Types and purpose of multithreaded patterns
+• Types and purposes of multithreading patterns

-• Scope of application of patterns
+• Scope of pattern applications

-• Thread Safe Queue
+• Thread-safe queue (eng.
+Thread Safe Queue)

-• Monitor pattern
+• Monitor pattern (eng.
+Monitor)

 Requirements

-• Knowledge of creating generalized code (templates)
+• Understanding of generic code creation (templates)

 28 Hours